-Definition: The negation of a statement P, which we will denote by $\neg P$ (or sometimes $\sim P$, which is easier from a computer keyboard) is the negation of this statement, a statement which has precisely the opposite truth values under all circumstances.
+Definition: The negation of a statement P, which we will denote by $\neg P$ (or sometimes $\sim P$, which is easier from a computer keyboard) the negation of this statement, a statement which has precisely the opposite truth values under all circumstances.

-For example, the negation of the statement "I am carrying an umbrella" would be "I am not carrying an umbrella".
+For example, the negation of the statement "I am carrying an umbrella" would be "I am not carrying an umbrella."

-Definition: Given a statement $P \Rightarrow Q$, we say the statement $\neg Q \Rightarrow \neg P$ is the contrapositive of the original statement.
+Definition: Given a statement $P \to Q$, we say the statement $\neg Q \to \neg P$ is the contrapositive of the original statement.

 For example, the contrapositive of the statement "If a function is differentiable at x = a, then it is continuous at x = a" would be "If a function is not continuous at x = a, then it is not differentiable at x = a."
-You might find all of this unreasonably awkward, but the significance will be more clear in the next section.
-For the moment it might be worth noting that the contrapositive of the statement "If n is an integer for which n^2 is odd, then n is odd" would be (provided that we can say an integer which is not odd must be even) "If an integer n is even, then n^2 is even".
+You might find all of this unreasonably awkward, but the significance will be made more clear in the next section.
+For the moment it might be worth noting that the contrapositive of the statement "If n is an integer for which n^2 is odd, then n is odd" would be (provided that we can say an integer which is not odd must be even) "If an integer n is even, then n^2 is even."

-Definition: Given a statement $P \Rightarrow Q$, we say the statement $\neg P \Rightarrow \neg Q$ is the inverse of the original statement.
+Definition: Given a statement $P \rightarrow Q$, we say the statement $\neg P \rightarrow \neg Q$ is the inverse of the original statement.

-For example, the inverse of the statement "If I carry an umbrella, it will rain" is "If I do not carry an umbrella, then it will not rain."
+For example, the inverse of the statement "If n is an odd integer greater than 1, then n is prime" would be "If n is not prime, then n is not an odd integer greater than 1."
 You should have immediate doubts about the validity of this as a form of reasoning.

-1.7 Truth Tables
+Truth Tables

-Based on the definition of a negation in the previous section, it should be clear that when a statement is true then its negation will be false.
+Based on the definition of a negation is the previous section, it should be clear that when a statement is true then its negation will be false.
 Similarly when the statement itself is false, its negation will be true.
-We can summarize this with what is called a truth table:
+We can summarize this with what is called a truth table